metalalive/RobotCarRPi/README.md

 Due to limited resource on Raspberry PI, I cannot run that complicated neural network like YOLO or ResNet then end up eating up all of CPU/memory resource, it seems that the types of network layer we can try are limited.

-The 3 options listed above provide very similar training error, I apply the first one to my neural network model.
+The 3 options listed above provide very similar training errors, I apply the first one to my neural network model.

 ### Training the model
+I trained the model a few times on a dual-core intel i5 laptop, each time it took about 3 hrs.

-In the beginning we trained the model a few times, we found the training losses can vary widely, e.g. we got previous training loss = 0.06 while current training loss = 0.110 , it turns out the reason could be skewed training set, since every time we randomly chose image examples from the entire dataset for training process, sometimes we were lucky to get a training set covering almost all of lane-line conditions, while sometimes we got a training set covering only a few types of lane condition (e.g. the lanes are always in the middle in our training set).
+In the beginning, we found the training losses can vary widely, e.g. we got previous training loss = 0.06 while current training loss = 0.110 , it turns out the reason could be skewed training set, since every time we randomly chose image examples from the entire dataset for training process, sometimes we were lucky to get a training set covering almost all kinds of lane-line conditions, while sometimes we got a training set covering only a few types of lane condition (e.g. the lanes are always in the middle in our training set).

 To avoid inbalanced training/test set , we tried grouping the dataset by k-mean cluster algorithm (with k = 60), then check if we need to add more images of specific type. (e.g. lack of image example with sharp left curvature ...... etc)